MiguelGuedelha/miguel-guedelha-umbraco-templates/README.md

 - Ensure you have .NET SDK 10+ installed.
 - These templates are maintained and versioned alongside Umbraco versioning.
-  - MiguelGuedelha.UmbracoTemplates::17.x.x -> Umbraco 17
+  - MiguelGuedelha.Umbraco.Templates::17.x.x -> Umbraco 17
   - etc...
 - I've started to mark V13 versions of the package as deprecated, as I have no plans in maintaining these anymore with the new LTS around the corner
+- Due to an initial naming oopsie, V17+ versions will live under MiguelGuedelha.Umbraco.Templates, while the v13 versions will live in the original MiguelGuedelha.UmbracoTemplates space
 - Feedback and suggestions are highly appreciated!

 > [!WARNING]